HackerThemes/theme-machine/readme.md

 ## Build steps

 To build and modify the themes, you'll need to use npm and gulp.
+You'll also need Ruby and scss-lint.
 On Ubuntu (and hopefully other systems :-) you can do:

+1. `gem install scss_lint`
 1. `npm install` to install all the dependencies
-2. `npm install gulp -g` to install gulp globally
+1. `npm install gulp -g` to install gulp globally
-3. `gulp` to run the build once or `gulp watch` to turn on the watcher that rebuilds as you edit
+1. `gulp` to run the build once or `gulp watch` to turn on the watcher that rebuilds as you edit

 ## Creators